 • Order, maintain, and control pharmacy inventory including the disposition of expired or recalled medications

-• Demonstrate proficiency in pharmacy calculations involved in the practice of pharmacy (math skills)
+• Demonstrate proficiency in pharmacy calculations involved in the practice of pharmacy (Basic Algebra skills required)

 • Demonstrate sterile product compounding and aseptic techniques